paulotrindade1/forkC/README.md

-# Multithreading Programming
+# Multiprocessing Programming

-A program that calculate functions using the concepts of threads.
+A program that calculate functions using the concepts of processes.

 To execute it, download the file 'fork.c' and run the follow command in the terminal: